-Tommy was highly recruited out of high school and chose to continue playing at the collegiate level for the lacrosse powerhouse, Johns Hopkins Blue Jays.
+Highly recruited out of high school, Tommy chose to continue playing at the collegiate level for the lacrosse powerhouse, Johns Hopkins Blue Jays.
 Hard work and perseverance took the Blue Jays to the playoffs throughout his career, with a Men’s Lacrosse NCAA National Championship win against Duke in 2007.
-At JHU, Tommy helped their drive to a National Title.
+At JHU, he helped their drive to a National Title.
 He punched home perhaps the key goal in the win over Georgetown in the NCAA Quarterfinals as his unassisted goal midway through the second quarter came after JHU had killed a three-minute non-releasable penalty and gave JHU a 4-1 lead.
 Georgetown was never closer than three goals again.
 He Ignited the Blue Jays in the NCAA Semifinals against Delaware with an unassisted goal late in the third quarter that started a 5-0 run putting the game away.
 In Johns Hopkins NCAA National Championship victory over Duke he had a second-quarter goal that fueled an 8-2 run that gave JHU a 10-4 halftime lead.
 The following year, 2008, JHU made another Championship Game appearance against Syracuse.
 In the 2010 season, Tommy finished his career leading the Blue Jays onto the field as a Senior Captain.

 Rolling Stones – Start me up